Back to Blog

 Facebook's algorithm prioritizes content that generates meaningful interaction.
 Comments, shares, and extended watch time are the engagement signals that drive distribution.

-The Captioner writes Facebook captions designed to prompt response.
+Facebook captions are designed to prompt response.
 This might mean posing a question, making a slightly provocative claim, or inviting users to tag someone.
 The tone is accessible and conversational, reflecting Facebook's broader demographic compared to TikTok or Instagram.

 Hashtags are used sparingly on Facebook.
 Unlike Instagram where 20-30 hashtags is standard practice, Facebook captions typically include 2-5 hashtags at most.
 Over-hashtagging on Facebook can actually reduce reach by making the post look spammy.